 In the following section we define our puzzles and in Section 3 we show how to solve them.
 In Section 4 we present our approach to spilling and coalescing, and in Section 5 we discuss some optimizations in the puzzle solver.
 We give our experimental results in Section 6, and we discuss related work in Section 7.
 Finally, Section 8 concludes the paper.
-The appendices contain proofs of the theorems stated in the paper.
+The extended version of our paper [32] has appendices with the proofs of the four theorems stated in this paper; we have omitted the proofs in this version due to space constraints.